Halebidu Hoysaleswara Temple: Magnificent Statue of Nandi

 Nandi, the Sacred Bull of Shiva

-Carved out of a single rock, this magnificent statue of Nandi is a superb work of art with great attention to detail.
-As you can see, adorned with finely crafted jewelry all over its body, Nandi is leisurely resting with a serene expression on its face and appears to keep a constant watch on Shiva.
-Nandi’s body is well-proportioned and perfectly curved, including a small curved hump on its back.
+Carved out of a single rock, this magnificent statue of Nandi is a superb work of art with great attention paid to detail.
+Its body is well-proportioned and perfectly curved, including a small curved hump on its back.
+Adorned with finely crafted jewelry all over its body, Nandi is elegantly resting on its feet with a serene facial expression.

-North Nandi shrine Images
+North Nandi Shrine Images

-North Nandi Shine
+North Nandi Shrine

 Right side view of Nandi